jez/blog/_posts/2025-12-29-shipped-email-tips.md

 ---
 # vim:tw=90 fo-=tc
 layout: post
-title: "Mechcanical tips to improve shipped emails"
+title: "Mechanical tips to improve shipped emails"
 date: 2025-12-29T16:53:35-05:00
 description: >
   I end up giving the same mechanical feedback on ~every shipped email draft I read.
 These are some simple tips for making a shipped email useful to busy readers.